Sutton, London: Royal Marsden Hospital and Institute of Cancer Research

 In June 2023 the Oaks Cancer Centre was opened by Prince William.
-Patients, clinicians and researchers will all be co-located in the centre to promote improved collaboration.
+Patients, clinicians and researchers will all be co-located in the centre to promote collaboration.
 The new Charles Wolfson Rapid Diagnostic Centre, which will provide people with quicker diagnoses, is based in the centre.
 Prince William said: "As President of The Royal Marsden, I am delighted to be here with you today to celebrate the opening of a remarkable treatment and research facility, that will transform the lives of cancer patients.
 The Oak Cancer Centre is a major milestone in both The Royal Marsden's history and the future of early diagnosis...For the first time, this state-of-the-art Centre brings together hundreds of researchers alongside patients.
 This will deliver truly integrated "bench to bedside" studies that will speed up the development and translation of new personalised treatments – not just for Royal Marsden patients here, but for cancer patients worldwide."

 London Cancer Hub

 In February 2016, further plans for the site were released: the "London Cancer Hub", a partnership between the Institute of Cancer Research, the Royal Marsden NHS Foundation Trust and the London Borough of Sutton, will bring together 10,000 scientists, and clinical and support staff and provide space for biotech and pharma companies to carry our research and development.
 The aim is to increase the number of clinical trials and innovative drugs, and to work in partnership with industry to increase treatments for patients.

 The London Cancer Hub includes a new secondary school, which specialises in the life sciences.
 Leisure facilities in the form of shops, cafés and hotel space for patients and families are also planned.
 The Hub is expected to be twice the size – at 265,000 square metres – of the existing research and treatment space.
 It will facilitate collaboration between different scientific fields.
 By 2018 the Institute of Cancer Research will develop the first phase of the plans with 20,000 square metres of drug discovery facilities.

 In September 2016 Sutton Council's housing, economy and business committee approved a provisional framework of the plans.
 It was noted that site's transformation would attract a total investment of £1 billion over its lifetime.

 In March 2021 it was announced that a new "Innovation Gateway" would open in the London Cancer Hub in Sutton in late 2021.
-The first business occupying the Innovation Gateway, a medical technology company developing a technology platform to support personalised dose administration, moved in in July 2022.
+The first business occupying the Innovation Gateway, a medical technology company developing a technology platform to support personalised dose administration, moved in during July 2022.

 In October 2021, the Centre for Cancer Drug Discovery, sited in a new 7,300 square metre building costing £75 million, was opened by Princess Anne.